mdcovarr/masters-project/README.md

 * Scrambled face was generated from either famous or non-famous face of the same stimuli number.

+After M/EEG acquisition, participants saw each of the 300 faces again.
+(1) they had not seen the face before the experiment (2) the face looked familiar, but they could not remember from where (3) they knew the face i.e. could remember definite fact about them, such as their job, a movie they were in, their name etc.

+73% of  famous faces were given a rating of 2-3
+86% of nonfamous faces were given a rating of 1

 #### Goal
 * To predict the category of a visual stimulus presented to a subject